 Farmland is another investment opportunity that has a surprisingly strong track record.
 Over the past four decades, farmland as an investment has outperformed stocks and bonds (source).
 Not only has it produced excellent returns, but farmland has also proven to be a very stable investment with very little correlation to the stock market.

 There are many reasons to consider investing in farmland, including a likely increase in demand.
-The supply of farmland in the United States is always decreasing, and a growing population means that more food is constantly needed.
-Decreasing supply and increasing demand contributes to rising property values and better returns for investors.
+The supply of farmland in the United States is decreasing, and a growing population means that more food is constantly needed.
+Decreasing supply and increasing demand contribute to rising property values and better returns for investors.
 And of course, you can also make money from renting the farmland while you own it.